-- 6.1 At a minimum, the following seven elements should be included in a recovery plan: - A. Overview of the financial institution, which includes a high-level substantive summary of the key recovery strategies and an operational plan for implementation; - B. Conditions for activation, describing necessary indicators and prerequisites or trigger events for the implementation of recovery actions; - C. Stress Scenarios; - D. Concrete and practical Options for Recovery; - E. The Impact Assessment that underlies recovery strategies and options; - F. Escalation Procedures and Management Reports, which should include details of any potential material impediments to an effective and timely execution of the plan; and - G. Communication Protocols and Procedures. - 6.2 Many of the elements of the recovery plan will influence one another.
+- 6.1 At a minimum, the following six (6) elements should be included in a recovery plan: - A. Overview of the financial institution, which includes a substantive high-level summary of the key recovery strategies and an operational plan for implementation; - B. Conditions for activation, describing necessary indicators and prerequisites or trigger events for the implementation of recovery actions; - C. Stress scenarios, including the concrete and practical options for recovery for each scenario; - D. The Impact Assessment that underlies recovery strategies and options; - E. Escalation Procedures and Management Reports, which should include details of any potential material impediments to an effective and timely execution of the plan; and - F. Communication Protocols and Procedures. - 6.2 Many of the elements of the recovery plan will influence one another.
 For example, impact assessments are conducted after developing recovery options but should also be used to revise and refine those options.
-In addition, while stress scenarios facilitate identifying indicators, triggers and subsequently, recovery options, stress scenarios can also be used to evaluate the effectiveness of those triggers and recovery options, thereby enhancing the impact assessment.

-6.3 One of the essential elements of recovery plans is that they should define clear backstops and escalation procedures, identifying the criteria (both quantitative and qualitative) that would trigger implementation of the plan (or individual measures in the plan) by the financial institution.
+In addition, while stress scenarios facilitate identifying indicators, triggers and subsequently, recovery options, stress scenarios can also be used to evaluate the effectiveness of those triggers and recovery options, thereby enhancing the impact assessment. - 6.3 One of the essential elements of recovery plans is that they should define clear backstops and escalation procedures, identifying the criteria (both quantitative and qualitative) that would trigger the implementation of the plan (or individual measures in the plan) by the financial institution.